Yonatan1P/web-scraper/README.md

 E.g. Citation needed for “lorem spam and impsum eggs”

 Consider the “relevant passage” to be the parent element that contains the passage, often a paragraph element.

+Count function must be named get_citations_needed_count

+get_citations_needed takes in a url and returns an integer

+Report function must be named get_citations_needed_report

+get_citations_needed_report takes in a url and returns a string

+the string should be formatted with each citation needed on own line, in order found.

+Module must be named scraper.py